 Publishing Date: January 18, 2022

-*Thanks to NetGalley, Wednesday Books, and Macmillan Audio for providing an e-arc and audiobook for review.
+*Thanks to NetGalley and Forever (Grand Central Publishing) for providing an e-arc for review.